CMSgov/design-system/guides/WRITING-DOCUMENTATION.md

 ```

 ### PropTypes

+Using [`react-docgen`](https://github.com/reactjs/react-docgen), we extract a description for each of the component's `propTypes` from comments in React component files.

 If a React component expects any `props`, you should document them within the component's [`propTypes` property](https://facebook.github.io/react/docs/typechecking-with-proptypes.html).
 To include a description for a `prop`, include it as a comment above the key/value like so: